Darshous/neural-network-challenge-1/README.md

 ---

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.

 ---

 ## Acknowledgments
 - This project was completed as part of Module 18 of the AI Bootcamp curriculum.
+- Readme contributions from CGPT.